 How to participate?

-If you would like to take part, please join our community by registering on this site.
+If you would like to take part, please join our community.
 There are forums to share ideas, tutorials, case studies or simply to ask for help.
 If you want to contribute more to the community, send us an email to firstname.lastname@example.org.

 Why do we use yaug.org as domain name?